 - Day 09: Lama Hotel to Thulo Syabru (2,100 m/6,889 ft) 6hrs trek

 Walking down the same path from we climbed up from and heading back to Langtang valley.
-The beginning of the trail is a gentle descent to the landslide and then ascent through pine and juniper forest with view of Langtang Himal and several other peaks.
+The beginning of the trail is a gentle descent to the landslide and then ascent through pine and juniper forest with the view of Langtang Himal and several other peaks.
 We then cross the river and climb up to Thulo Syabru.
-On the way, you can see red pandas, monkeys and various bird species.
-We stay overnight in Thulo Syabru.
+On the way, you might see red pandas, monkeys, and various bird species.

-- You might come across with Langur monkeys and varied range of birds like Warbler, red bulbul, Dorngor, blue sky bird, mikhhail, wood pecker, pheasant, drove and many more
+- You might come across with Langur monkeys and varied range of birds like Warbler, red bulbul, Dorngor, blue sky bird, Mikhail, woodpecker, pheasant, drove and many more

 - Beautiful views of Ganesh Himal, Langtang Himal and several backdrops along the trail